EFWob/RetroRadio/README.md

  - Ethernet can be used (I had to place one radio at a spot with weak WLAN reception)
  - Philips RC5 protocol is implemented in addition to the NEC protocol. (you can configure in the preference to use both or only either one of that protocol.
 By default both are enabled)
- - IR remote handling has been extended to recognise longpress events
+ - IR remote handling has been extended to recognise longpress and release events
- - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you can execute not a single command only, but command sequences also.
+ - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you can execute not only a single command, but command sequences also.
 A command sequence is a list of commands separated by _;_
  - when a value for a command is evaluated, you can reference an additional nvs element by _@key_.
 Simple
 	  example: if the command _volume = @def_volume_ is encountered, the preferences are searched for key _def_volume_ which will be used as paramter (if not found, will be substituted by empty string)

-# Generic enhancements
+# Generic additions
-Generic enhancements are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.
+Generic additions are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.

+## Ethernet support
+### Caveat Emptor
+Ethernet support is the most experimental feature.
+It is just tested with one specific board, namely the Olimex Esp POE.
+I am pretty sure it will work the same for the Olimex Esp32 POE ISO.
+I have not tested it for any other hardware configurations, but it should work with any hardware combination that is based on the native ethernet implementation of the Esp32 chip.

+**USE AT YOUR OWN RISK!**

+### Compile time settings for Ethernet
+There is a define now in the very first line of ***RetroRadio.ino*** that reads '#define ETHERNET 1'
+	- this will compile **with** Ethernet support
+	- if changed to '#define ETHERNET 0' (or any value different from '1'), support for Ethernet is **not** compiled
+	- if this line is deleted/commented out, Ethernet support will be compiled depending on the Boards setting in the Tools menu of Arduino IDE.
+	  Currently, only the settings **OLIMEX ESP32-PoE** and **OLIMEX ESP32-PoE-ISO** would then compile Ethernet support.
+	- if compiled with Ethernet support by the above rules, Ethernet can then be configured at runtime by preferences setting.
+	- if compiled with Ethernet support, there is another define that controls the ethernet connection: '#define ETHERNET_CONNECT_TIMEOUT 5' that defines how long the radio should wait for an ethernet connection to be established (in seconds).
+If no IP connection over ethernet is established in that timeframe, WiFi will be used.
+That value can be extended by preference settings (but not lowered).
+In my experience 4 seconds is too short.
+If the connection succeds earlier, the radio will commence earlier (and will not wait to consume the full timeframe defined by 'ETHERNET_CONNECT_TIMEOUT').
+	- the following defines are used.
+They are set to default values in 'ETH.h' (and 'pins_ardunio.h' for ethernet boards).
+If you need to change those (not for **OLIMEX ESP32-PoE...**, you need to re-define them before '#include ETH.h' (search in ***RetroRadio.ino***) or set them in the preferences (see below):
+	  	- ETH_PHY_ADDR
+		- ETH_PHY_POWER
+		- ETH_PHY_MDC
+		- ETH_PHY_MDIO
+		- ETH_PHY_TYPE
+		- ETH_CLK_MODE

+### Preference settings for Ethernet
+This section is only valid if you compiled with Ethernet support as described in the paragraph above.
+If not, all preference settings in this paragraph are ignored

 ## Command handling enhacements
 When a command is to be executed as a result of an event, you can now not just execute one command but a sequence of command.
 Commands in a sequence must be seperated by ';'.